People-led climate solutions

 Effective grassroots organizations and movements around the world are busy protecting communities’ rights to water, soil, air, seeds, food, forests, livestock, and land.
 And they urgently need our solidarity and support.

-So this year we helped launch the Grassroots Climate Solutions Fund—a unique collaborative fund with Global Greengrants Fund, Urgent Action Fund, and Grassroots International—to reach grassroots organizations and social movements in over 100 countries around the world!
+So this year we helped launch the Grassroots Climate Solutions Fund (now the CLIMA Fund)—a unique collaborative fund with Global Greengrants Fund, Urgent Action Fund, and Grassroots International—to reach grassroots organizations and social movements in over 100 countries around the world!

 The solutions already in our midst